TongLing916/tongling916.github.io/_posts/2018-12-06-MVG-Chapter-7.md

 ### 7.2 Geometric error

-1. __Algorithm 7.1.__ The Gold Standard algorithm for estimating $$P$$ from world to image point correspondences in the case that the world points are very accurately knwon. <br>
+1. __Algorithm 7.1.__ The Gold Standard algorithm for estimating $$P$$ from world to image point correspondences in the case that the world points are very accurately known. <br>
 ![](https://raw.githubusercontent.com/TongLing916/tongling916.github.io/master/img/post-gold-standard-estimate-P.JPG)

 2. A rule of thumb is that for a good estimation the number of constraints (point measurements) should exceed the number of unknowns (the 11 camera parameters) by a factor of five.
 This means that at least 28 points should be used.